Morey Amsterdam’s corset, a Christmas story

-“‘Well, Mr Matthews, Christmas Eve can be a magical time, with farmyard beasts speaking in tongues and all.
+“‘Sir,’ the concierge said, ‘in my estimation Christmas Eve can be a magical time, with farmyard beasts speaking in tongues and all.
 Anything is possible, no?
 And just in case you think I’m wrong, let me tell you this.
 ESAP, or the Eastern Seaboard Association of Proctologists, has been having its convention here all week.
-Tonight was meant to be the highlight of the gathering with all participants meeting after seven in the main dinning room for a Seasonal Gala dinner with entertainment and awards.
+Tonight was meant to be the highlight of the gathering with all participants meeting after seven in the main dining room for a Seasonal Gala dinner with entertainment and awards.
 As it turns out, however, nearly half the delegates can’t make it because of the weather.
 So, the organizers have opened up the gala to any and all hotel guests who wish to attend.’

 “Matthew’s shoulders sank.
 ‘Proctologists?’ he said.

 ‘Why yes, Mr Matthews,’ said the concierge with new gusto.
 ‘In fact, tonight the Waldorf Astoria Hotel is not only full of homos, Jews and degenerates, but proctologists as well.’

 “The Texan was suddenly aware of having been defeated by a Nelly Scotsman in the Gomorrah of New York.
 ‘I’m going to my room,’ he said.

 “‘But do come down for the gala, Mr Matthews,’ said the concierge.
 ‘Perhaps you’ll meet a dame proctologist; perhaps you’ll fall in love; maybe you’ll even be married, and, as a result of your serendipitous romance caused by a blizzard in Manhattan, all of your future proctology needs will be met by the woman you love.’